What is a bone density test?

-In addition to bone densitometry testing, your doctor may recommend other types of tests, such as blood tests, which may be used to detect the presence of kidney disease, evaluate the function of the parathyroid gland, evaluate the effects of cortisone therapy, and/or assess the levels of minerals in the body related to bone strength, such as calcium.
+In addition to bone densitometry testing, your healthcare provider may recommend other types of tests, such as blood tests, which may be used to find the presence of kidney disease, evaluate the function of the parathyroid gland, evaluate the effects of cortisone therapy, and/or assess the levels of minerals in the body related to bone strength, such as calcium.

 What are the risks of a bone density test?

-You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your doctor.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray examinations and/or treatments over a long period.
+Bone densimetry testing uses a low dose of radiation.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
+Risks associated with radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.

 Certain factors or conditions may interfere with a bone density test.
-These include, but are not limited to, the following:
+These include the following:

 - Metal jewelry or other metal objects